 With entire Europe in lockdown, questions have been raised about the Champions League with UEFA considering proposals that could see Europe’s top club competition continue during summer.
 August 29th is being mulled as the new Champions League final date and it’s fair to say these rumours have had the fans keyed up.

-There are no doubt betting enthusiasts will also be excited about the prospect of Champions League returning with many a sports betting account standing still for quite some time now.
+There are no doubt betting enthusiasts will also be excited about the prospect of Champions League returning with many fans standing still for quite some time now.
 The 2019/20 Champions League season had so far produced plenty of betting opportunities – and surprises – and punters are keen to pick up where they left off.

 Until the European returns, there is not much we could do, however.
 We can recollect and revisit the 2018/19 campaign and hope the 2019/20 closure will come near to the excitement levels we witnessed the last term.